Disney’s California Adventure – Part III: The Unusual Undoing of Imagineering’s Billion Dollar Californian Reimagining

 Image: Disney

-There, they’d allegedly eject from the Quinjet, revealing the ride’s jaw-dropping technological trick: each guest would actually be riding atop their own, individual vehicle, simulating a jet pack flight as they rendezvous with the Avengers.
+There, they’d allegedly eject from the Quinjet, revealing the ride’s jaw-dropping technological trick: each guest would actually be riding atop their own, individual “jetpack” vehicle attached to a KUKA Robo Arm (the same ride technology that powers Universal’s Harry Potter and the Forbidden Journey).
+Thanks to those gesticulating robotic arms, the seats would separate and align vertically, becoming a sister of Avatar Flight of Passage and simulating a high-thrill jet pack flight as riders rendezvous with the Avengers.

 Clearly, this ride – built on California Adventure’s last quantifiable expansion pad – would be worth the wait… even if no one was quite sure when it would arrive.
 (And given Disney’s timetables and the ride’s alleged sophistication, a groundbreaking in 2021 would’ve likely meant a 2025 opening at the earliest.)

 Obviously, though, things didn’t work out as planned.
-On March 11, 2020, Disney announced that Avengers Campus would open in July.
-Of course, two days later, the entire world slammed to a halt as the COVID-19 pandemic began.
+On March 11, 2020, Disney announced that Avengers Campus would open just a few months later, in July.
+Of course, two days after that announcement, the entire world slammed to a halt as the COVID-19 pandemic began.
 Disneyland’s parks ended up being closed for more than a year.
 Even once they re-opened, work had been more or less paused on Avengers Campus, necessitating further extensions.
 Ultimately, the land opened June 4, 2021, by which time any hopes for that “U-Ticket” ride were pretty much dashed.
-(Don’t worry – this isn’t the end of the story.)
+(Don’t worry – this isn’t the end of that story.)

 Image: Disney